j13z/rdf-nx-parser/README.md

   graphLabel: { type: 'iri', value: '$!#]&' } }
 ```

-You can pass an optional options object to these methods as a second parameter, shown with the defaults here:
+You can optionally pass an options object to these methods as a second parameter, shown with the defaults here:

 ```javascript
 parser.parseTriple(input, {